nextnano/FortranInputParser/Documentation.md

 !---------------------------------------------------------------------!
 !
 You can write comments.
 # This is also a comment.
-/* This is also a comment.
+/* This is also a comment. */ !---------------------------------------------------------------------!
-!---------------------------------------------------------------------!
-$material
+$material                                                             ! begin of input sequence for this keyword

  material-number                         = 1                          ! material no. 1
- cluster-numbers                         = 1 3 5 6
+ cluster-numbers                         = 1 3 5 6                    ! an array of integers
- material-name                           = Al(x)Ga(1-x)As
+ material-name                           = Al(x)Ga(1-x)As             ! a string
- alloy-function                          = constant
+ alloy-function                          = constant                   ! a string
- growth-coordinate-axis                  = 0 0 1
+ growth-coordinate-axis                  = 0 0 1                      ! an array of integers
  alloy-concentration                     = 0.3    !
 You can write 0.3, 0.3d0 or 0.3e0.
 It will always be treated as double.
- band-gaps                               = 1.4  2.0  3.0
+ band-gaps                               = 1.4  2.0  3.0              ! an array of double values
- crystal-type                            = zincblende
+ crystal-type                            = zincblende                 ! a string
- use-material-parameters-from-database   = .TRUE.
+ use-material-parameters-from-database   = .TRUE.                     ! a boolean

  !-----------------------------------------------------------------------------------
  !
 Now we define material no. 2.
  !
 The first specifier 'material-number' acts as a separator for new input sequence.
  !-----------------------------------------------------------------------------------
- material-number                         = 2
+ material-number                         = 2                          ! separator for new input sequence
  cluster-numbers                         = 2 4
  material-name                           = GaAs